interagent/prmd/README.md

 prmd doc -p header.md,overview.md <directory or schema>
 ```

 Init optionally takes a resource as it's first argument and generates a new schema file to stdout (generically or using the resource name provided).
-If a `_meta.json` file exists, it will override defaults/metadata in initialized file.
+If -m or --meta is supplied, it will override defaults/metadata.

 ```
 prmd init